Macro to Convert Excel to Pipe Delimited Text File (3 Methods)

 iObj.SaveToFile FileName, 2

-Later, initiate the FOR Loop to scan through the whole dataset and store the values of the cells in a text file.
+A FOR Loop scans through the whole dataset and stores the values of the cells in a text file.
 The values are separated by the delimiter specified in the code.

 Dim TextApp